The EcoThrift story actually begins long before EcoThrift itself.

 From the beginning, we’ve been on the leading edge of recycling, repurposing and reusing—wasting nothing that can be processed or sold.
 In 2005, we rebranded as Eco Thrift.
 The new name invited the public to embrace our values as well as the merchandise.

-Eco Thrift now has seven locations.
+Eco Thrift now has six locations.
 We are the highest volume for-profit thrift store company in California.
 Over the years, we’ve continued to develop systems for increasing the amount and quality of goods we acquire, process and offer for sale, thereby delivering more value and satisfaction for our customers.